unifi-utilities/unifios-utilities/run-pihole/README.md

 ### Steps
 1. Make a network with no DHCP server and give it a vlan.
 The files in this repo assume VLAN5
 2. Install the CNI plugins with install-cni-plugins.sh
+3. Create podman macvlan network.
+Copy udm-files/20-dns.conflist to /mnt/data/podman/cni (or a place of your choosing and update on_boot.sh symlink)
 3. Update your on_boot.sh to include the commands in udm-files/on_boot.sh.
 You can leave out the iptables stuff if you don't want to DNAT all DNS calls to your PiHole
 4. Execute on_boot.sh
 5. Run the pihole docker container, be sure to make the directories for your persistent pihole configuration.
 They are mounted as volumes in the commmand below.